lm-sys/FastChat/README.md

 ```

 #### Metal Backend (Mac Computers with Apple Silicon or AMD GPUs)
-Use `--device mps` to enable GPU acceleration on Mac computers and use `--load-8bit` to turn on 8-bit compression.
+Use `--device mps` to enable GPU acceleration on Mac computers (requires torch >= 2.0).
+Use `--load-8bit` to turn on 8-bit compression.
 ```
 python3 -m fastchat.serve.cli --model-name /path/to/vicuna/weights --device mps --load-8bit
 ```